 What are GS1 Prefix’s used for?

-The most common use of a GS1 prefix is as a basis for assigning UPCs to products, however, GS1 prefixes are also used in EDI.
-The main function it serves for EDI is as a basis for assigning a unique Serial Shipping Container Code (also known as SSCC18) number to the GS1-128 carton labels you must affix to each of your cartons when shipping as an EDI compliant vendor.
+The most common use of a GS1 Company Prefix is as a basis for assigning UPCs to products, however, prefixes are also used in EDI.
+The main function it serves for EDI is as a basis for assigning a unique Serial Shipping Container Code (also known as SSCC18) to the GS1-128 carton labels that you affix to each of your cartons when shipping as an EDI compliant vendor.

-Why do you need the GS1 and SSCC18?
+Why do you need a GS1 Company Prefix to create an SSCC?

-The SSCC18 is the number generated by your ASN and will appear on your GS1-128 labels to identify and differentiate the cartons.
-The SSCC18 must be unique.
-Using the GS1, a unique identifier for your company, helps to ensure that the SSCC18 will not be used by another vendor.
+The SSCC will appear on your GS1-128 labels to identify and differentiate the individual logistic unit.
+The SSCC must be unique.
+The GS1 Company prefix is a unique identifier for your company and helps to ensure that the SSCC will not be used by another vendor.
 This is the primary reason for retailers to require its use.
-Repeated SSCC18 labels will cause backups at the point of receipt of goods and will lead to retailer assessed chargebacks for vendors.
+Repeated SSCC labels will cause backups at the point of receipt of goods and will lead to retailer assessed chargebacks for vendors.